18Tarikjett/PythonWebApplicationProjectVersion2/README.md

     - View the CodePipeline using the [AWS CodePipeline console](https://console.aws.amazon.com/codepipeline).

 6. Validate the CI/CD Pipeline.
-    - Make a source code change in the petclinic application.
-Make the change to messages.properties under `petclinic/src/main/resources/messages/messages.properties`.
+    - Make a source code change in the PythonWebApplicationProject application.
+Make the change to messages.properties under `PythonWebApplicationProject/src/main/resources/messages/messages.properties`.
 Change the welcome value to `Welcome to CI/CD using AWS CDK`.
     - Commit the change and push the change to the code commit repo.
         ```bash
         cd ~/environment/aws-apprunner-cdk